BJP's Kamal Gupta, JJP's Devender Singh Babli sworn in as ministers in Haryana | Politics

 - India

-Haryana Chief Minister Manohar Lal Khattar expanded his cabinet on Tuesday, inducting an MLA each from the Bharatiya Janata Party (BJP) and the Jannayak Janta Party (JJP).
+Haryana Chief Minister Manohar Lal Khattar expanded his cabinet on Tuesday, inducting an MLA each from the Bharatiya Janata Party (BJP) and its coalition partner Jannayak Janta Party (JJP).

-In the second expansion carried out in two years, BJP's Hisar MLA Kamal Gupta and JJP MLA Devender Singh Babli, who represents Tohana in the Assembly, were inducted into the Khattar cabinet.
+In the second expansion carried out in two years, BJP's Hisar MLA Kamal Gupta and JJP MLA Devender Singh Babli, who represents Tohana in the assembly, were inducted into the Khattar ministry as cabinet ministers.

-Khattar and Deputy Chief Minister Dushyant Chautala were present on the occasion, among others.
+Chief Minister Khattar, Haryana assembly Speaker Gian Chand Gupta, Deputy Chief Minister Dushyant Chautala and Deputy Speaker Ranbir Gangwa were among those present on the occasion.

 With the induction of the two MLAs, the strength of the Haryana council of ministers has gone up to 14, including the chief minister, which is the upper limit.

-Earlier, 10 MLAs were inducted into the cabinet in November 2019, days after the chief minister and his deputy were sworn in on October 27, 2019.
+Earlier, 10 MLAs were inducted into the cabinet in November 2019, days after the chief minister and his deputy were sworn in on October 27 in that year.

 After Tuesday's cabinet expansion, the BJP has 10 ministers, including the chief minister, and the JJP has three ministers, including the deputy chief minister, while Ranjit Singh Chautala is the lone Independent MLA inducted as a minister.